philbertphotos/osticket-alert-plugin/README.md

 ==============

-This plugin sends alerts to users when an agent or system assigns a ticket to another agent or claims a ticket (works with filters).
+This plugin sends alerts to users when an agent or system assigns a ticket to another agent or claims a ticket (works with ticket filters).

 Info
 ------
-This plugin was designed/tested with osTicket-1.10.1 to 1.14.3
+This plugin was designed/tested with osTicket-1.15.3 to 1.17+
 Still in beta and has garbage code its works for me and I need others to test and let me know what updates it may need.

 What this plugin does is quite simple.